kata-containers/packaging/kata-deploy/README.md

   ```

-In order to use a workload Kata with Firecracker, first add a `RuntimeClass` as:
+To use a workload with Kata for Firecracker, first add a `RuntimeClass` as:
 - For Kubernetes 1.14:
   ```sh
   $ kubectl apply -f https://raw.githubusercontent.com/kata-containers/packaging/master/kata-deploy/k8s-1.14/kata-fc-runtimeClass.yaml